DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

 ### Loss

-The loss chart shows the error between the model's output and the calibration data.
-A decreasing loss indicates successful calibration.
+The loss chart shows the error between the ensemble model outputs and the calibration data.
+An monotonically and exponetially decrease in loss values indicates convergence and a successful calibration.

 ![](../img/simulation/calibrate-ensemble/loss.png)

 ??? list "Show or hide the loss chart"

     - Select or clear **Show loss chart**.

+???+ tip

+    If the loss is not decreasing to a plateau, the calibration algorithm may be struggling to converge to a solution.
+Failure to convergence could indicate that the model outputs are not good matches to the calibration data.
+Consider reducing the complexity of the problem by (1) adjusting the values of the input model configurations to approximate a solution and (2) removing the larger or least truthworthy model configurations.

 ### Ensemble variables over time